The 18 Best Free Work Schedule Maker Tools in 2023

 So what’s a busy manager to do?
 Well, there are many ways to crack this nut.
-It might be fun to have blindfolded monkeys throw darts with employee names written on them at a blank schedule.
-But that probably wouldn’t produce the best result.
+It might be fun to have blindfolded monkeys throw darts with employee names written on them at a blank schedule, but that probably wouldn’t produce the best results.

 Of course, there are more effective ways to create a work schedule.
 Using pen and paper, for instance, is a time-tested technique.
 There are also several varieties of free employee scheduling software.

 This article will start by discussing the pros and cons of both pen-and-paper scheduling and software scheduling.
 We’ll also tell you why software is the hands-down winner.
 Then we’ll go over exactly what qualities you should be looking for in a free employee scheduling software.

-Finally, this post will share 12 free employee scheduling software tools and how they work in a business setting, and the best options for your business.
+Finally, this post will share 14 free employee scheduling software tools and how they work in a business setting, and the best options for your business.